-We are only too happy to help you do your homework on the company you are interviewing with.
-Research the company by visiting its website and browsing through all sections.
-Take notes about the various sections i.e. background to the company; company news or newsletters; products; about us; and about our people.
+Your consultant should be only too happy (and impressed) to help you do your homework, and may have a file of information they can supply to you.
+Research the company by visiting their website and browsing through all of the sections.
+Take notes about the various sections i.e. background to the company; company news or newsletters; products; about us; about our people.
 Read and reread the relevant details to familiarise yourself and commit to memory.
 Annual reports and brochures can also be helpful and are a good source of information.
-Take a look at all social media accounts for the company, not only will it give you an insight into the business, it may help give you an idea about their culture.
+These are often available at the reception desk of the company you are interviewing with, if it's not included on their website.

 Don't be afraid to tell the interviewer that you have researched the company - they will be impressed!